Ryan Cohen

-Ryan Cohen (born 1985 or 1986) is a Canadian entrepreneur and activist investor.
-He founded e-commerce company Chewy in 2011, and was the company's CEO until 2018.
-Cohen is currently the chairman of GameStop.
+Ryan Cohen (born 1986) is a Canadian entrepreneur, business executive and activist investor.
+He founded e-commerce company Chewy in 2011, and was the company's chief executive officer (CEO) until 2018.
+Cohen is the chairman and CEO of GameStop.

+Cohen has been dubbed the "Meme King" for his influence on meme stocks such as that of GameStop.

 Early life

 Cohen was born to a Jewish family in Montreal.
 He never attended college, citing his father, who ran a glassware company, as his primary inspiration in pursuing an entrepreneurial route.
 His father died in December 2019.